rsolorio/ng-sqlite-cordotron-starter/README.md

 - Cordova 11
 - Gradle 7.6

+## Global Dependencies
+- @angular/cli@14
+- cordova@11

+## Dev Dependencies
+- electron-reload
+  - Used in the main electron script to reload electron and react to changes.
+- wait-on
+  - Used in the script that serves electron from localhost; it waits for the default url to be loaded before preparing the main electron script.
+- npm-run-all
+  - To run scripts in parallel.
+In this case used to run the ng serve and the electron preparation at the same time.
+- electron-builder
+  - Used to generate the build for windows or mac.
+- @angular-builders/custom-webpack
+  - Allows to setup extra web pack configurations for Electron (to resolve node imports).
+  - In the `angular.json` file, under the `architect` section, I added a new build section called `build-electron` which uses the custom webpack configuration.
+This section is also referenced in the `serve/configurations/electron` section.
+  - A custom build target can be executed as follows: `ng run [project name]:[target name]:[configuration name]`
+    - Example: `ng run ng-sqlite-cordotron-starter:build-electron:electron`

-## Environment Variables
+## Environment Variables (Cordova)
-You need to setup these variables before running cordova.
+You need to setup these variables before running/building for cordova.
 You need to restart VS Code in order to get the new values.
 - ANDROID_SDK_ROOT
   - C:\Users\rsolorio\AppData\Local\Android\Sdk
 - JAVA_HOME